 Step 7:

-In a bowl, mix together 200g (1 + 2/3 cups) of powdered sugar and 3 tablespoons of cold water until smooth.
+In a bowl, mix together 200g (1 + 2/3 cups) of icing sugar and 3 tablespoons of cold water until smooth.
 It’s easiest to do this using a small metal spoon.
+You want it to be thick but runny enough to spread easily, and it should be totally white rather than transparent.

 If you want your icing thinner, you can add more water but be careful to only add very small amounts at one time.
 If you want it thicker, just add more powdered sugar.